 What to Pack – Bags

-Knowing what to pack for an Autumn country break in the UK or Europe is a bit of wizardry.
+Knowing what to pack for a fall or spring break in the UK or Europe is a bit of wizardry.
 Being prepared for wind, rain and chill isn’t as hard as it sounds.
 Unless you’re planning on hiking outside for long periods, there is usually a pub, bus, train or car to duck into if the weather turns bad.

 About the only thing you can count on with the weather is change.
 So pack accordingly and you’ll be able to layer like a local.